-When people are unable to empty the bladder they may be taught to catheterise themselves.
+When people are unable to empty the bladder they may

+be taught to catheterise themselves.
 Intermittent self catheterisation (ISC) can be carried out up to 4-6 times per day and sometimes less.
 ISC can be done in any toilet, it is both convenient and discreet and can greatly improve your quality of life.

-Urethral or supra-pubic

-catheters are usually a last resort due to the risk of
+Although catheters are an option, indwelling or supra pubic catheters are usually a last resort due to the risk of infection.

-infection.